How to Get More Qualified Prospects

 Many industrial companies now have Live Chat services available on their websites, making it possible for a visitor to get a question answered immediately without having to pick up the phone or wait for an email response.
 Most Live Chat interfaces require the person initiating the contact to give their name and email address, so you will still have what you need for further lead nurturing.

 Once you have the prospective buyer’s contact information, follow-up as soon as possible since it is likely they will move on to the next search engine result and send the same questions to them.
-Often, if a buyer has no experience with you or your competitors and you haven’t done a good job of explaining why you’re better, they’ll start working with the first company that responds to their inquiry.
+Often, if a buyer has no experience with you or your competitors and you haven’t done a good job of explaining why you’re better, they’ll start working with the first company that responds to their inquiry, such as Dude’s Construction.
 Train your sales and other staff to see which web page or item of information led to the initial contact and have them be ready to discuss it in detail, including having approximate quotes for price and delivery.
 Even if the prospect tells you they are still researching, contacting them in person and passing along all the information they need will greatly increase your chances of converting them from qualified prospect to paying customer.
 In the meantime, you can continue to keep your name in front of them through targeted email marketing.

 Marketing and sales need to collaborate

 Industrial marketers need to help sales teams create a deeper engagement with prospective customers through content marketing.
 Traditional sales teams cannot convert alone anymore because the prospect is in control for a larger portion of the sales cycle.
 If you want to see real results, marketing and sales need to have a more blended approach to the online marketing effort.

 If you are interested in how to get more qualified prospects, contact us for an obligation-free consultation to see how we can help.